matter-labs/zksync-web-era-docs/docs/api/js/getting-started.md

 yarn add ethers@5 # ethers is a peer dependency of zksync-web3
 ```

-Then you can import all the content of the `ethers` library and zkSync library with the following statement:
+Then you can import all the content of the `ethers` library and the `zksync-web3` library with the following statement:

 ```typescript
 import * as zksync from "zksync-web3";
 import * as ethers from "ethers";
 ```

-## Connecting to zkSync network
+## Connecting to zkSync

-To interact with zkSync network users need to know the endpoint of the operator node.
+To interact with the zkSync network users need to know the endpoint of the operator node.

 ```typescript
 // Currently, only one environment is supported.